All About China author Allison Branscombe is here to fill you in on Chinese New Year—one of the most celebrated holidays in the world.

 Chinese New Year is the most important festival in China, celebrated by about two billion Chinese people around the world for two weeks.
 It occurs on a lunar calendar so the dates vary each year.
-In 2020, it starts on January 25 and runs through February 11.
+In 2021, it starts on Friday, February 12.

 The festival marks the end of winter and new beginnings, with high hopes for good health, good fortune and success in the new year’s harvest.
-This is the Year of the Rat, the first of twelve rotating animals in the Chinese zodiac.
-The rat is said to be optimistic, social, generous, smart and frugal.
+This is the Year of the Ox, one of twelve rotating animals in the Chinese zodiac.
+The Ox is known for diligence, dependability, strength and determination.

 Chinese families eagerly prepare for the new year with a “spring cleaning” of their home – sweeping it clean, adding fresh coat of paint, buying new clothes, paying old bills and resolving old disagreements so everyone can start fresh.
 Colorful plants, fruits and sweets are brought into the home and make fine gifts for others.

 How do Chinese children and families celebrate?